-The winner will receive £31,000 of R&D services from Morgan Innovation & Technology as well as £5,000 of consultancy services from Menzies and £5,000 of legal services from Moore Blatch.
-The judges are looking for the product that has the potential to make the biggest impact and will make best use of the prize.
+The winner received £31,000 of R&D services from Morgan Innovation & Technology as well as £5,000 of consultancy services from Menzies and £5,000 of legal services from Moore Blatch.
+The judges were looking for the product that has the potential to make the biggest impact and will make best use of the prize.

 Peter Astbury from Grace Cooling with a designer Smart Bracelet who aims to improve the health and wellbeing of menopausal women across the globe.